frank-roesler/frank-roesler.github.io/content/english/Miscellaneous/index.md

 weight: 6
 ---

 On this page I collected some small mathematical simulations that I coded as a hobby and that are nice to watch (choose from the menu).
-All simulations are implemented in basic Matlab or Python and the corresponding codes are freely available on [Github](https://github.com/frank-roesler).
+All simulations come with accessible implementations in Matlab or Python and the corresponding codes are freely available on [Github](https://github.com/frank-roesler).

 &nbsp;